Hundreds dead as Cyclone Freddy wrecks Malawi, Mozambique

 Freddy will continue to thump central Mozambique and southern Malawi with extreme rainfall before it exits back to the sea late Wednesday afternoon, the U.N.’s meteorological center on the island of Réunion projected.

 Human rights group Amnesty International has called on the international community to mobilize resources and boost aid and rescue efforts in the two countries.
-Relief efforts in the nationsare strained and were already battling a cholera outbreak when Freddy struck.
+Relief efforts in the nations are strained and were already battling a cholera outbreak when Freddy struck.

 “It is clear that the official death toll will rise in both Malawi and Mozambique, as will reports of wrecked infrastructure,” said Tigere Chagutah, Amnesty International’s east and southern Africa director.
 “The affected countries must also be compensated for loss and damage caused by the cyclone.”